 With the lock and strike installed and wiring complete the door is closed to check the alignment and operation.
-The key area for alignment is the bolt pins; the pins are designed to touch the leading edge of the strike plate hole to pull the door in, but they cannot be allowed to touch the sides of the hole as this will limit the unlocking ability.
-If they rub or touch the side of the strike plate hole, either the lock or strike plate needs to be re-positioned.
+The key area for alignment is the bolt pin; the pin is designed to touch the leading edge of the strike plate hole to pull the door in, but it cannot be allowed to touch the sides of the hole as this will limit its unlocking ability.
+If its rubs or touches the side of the strike plate hole, either the lock or strike plate needs to be re-positioned.